LukeZHar/MERN-Wizards-T3A2-B/README.md

 - **bcrypt:** A library for hashing passwords, ensuring that user passwords are securely stored during registration.
 - **dotenv:** Used to load environment variables from a `.env` file, managing sensitive information like database credentials and JWT secrets.
 - **Vitest:** A testing framework designed for Vite projects, utilized for running unit and integration tests to ensure application functionality.
+- **Cypress:** A robust framework for end-to-end testing, validating critical user flows within the application.
 - **@mui/icons-material:** Provides a collection of Material Design icons that can be easily integrated into React components for enhanced UI.
 - **framer-motion:** Library used for enhancing component animations and transitions, improving the overall user experience.
 - **GitHub Desktop:** A GUI for Git that simplifies version control, making it easier to manage repositories and collaborate within the team.